-In 2018, our stockholders adopted the 2018 Equity Incentive Plan (the "2018 Plan") pursuant to which3,333,334 shares of our Common Stock has been reserved for issuance to employees, including officers, directors and consultants.
+In 2018, our stockholders adopted the 2018 Equity Incentive Plan (the "2018 Plan") pursuant to which 3,333,334 shares of our Common Stock has been reserved for issuance to employees, including officers, directors and consultants.
 The 2018 Plan shall be administered by the Board, provided however, that the Board may delegate such administration to the compensation committee of the Board of the Company (the "Compensation Committee").
 Subject to the provisions of the 2018 Plan, the Board and/or the Compensation Committee shall have authority to grant, in its discretion, incentive stock options, or non-statutory options, stock awards or restricted stock purchase offers ("Equity Awards").
 As of December 31, 2024, the balance available to be issued under the 2018 Plan was 1,207,078.

 In 2021, our stockholders adopted the Ondas Holdings Inc. 2021 Stock Incentive Plan (the "2021 Plan").
 The purpose of the 2021 Plan is to enable the Company to attract, retain, reward, and motivate eligible individuals by providing them with an opportunity to acquire or increase a proprietary interest in the Company and to incentivize them to expend maximum efforts for the growth and success of the Company, so as to strengthen the mutuality of the interests between the eligible individuals and the shareholders of the Company.
 The 2021 Plan provides for the issuance of awards including stock options, stock appreciation rights, restricted stock, restricted stock units, and performance awards.
-On October 31, 2023, stockholders of the Company approved an amendment to the 2021 Plan to increase the number of shares of the Company's Common Stock authorized for issuance under the 2021 Plan from 6,000,000 to 8,000,000 shares.
-On November 18, 2024, stockholders of the Company approved an amendment to the 2021 Plan to increase the number of shares of the Company's Common Stock authorized for issuance under the 2021 Plan from 8,000,000 to 11,000,000 shares.
+On October 31, 2023, stockholders of the Company approved an amendment to the 2021 Plan to increase the number of shares of the Company's Common Stock authorized for issuance under the 2021 Plan from 6,000,000 to 11,000,000 shares.
 As of December 31, 2024, the balance available to be issued under the 2021 Plan was 6,573,078.